Surgical treatment of ingrown toenails

 Surgical treatments of ingrown toenails include a number of different options.
 If conservative treatment of a minor ingrown toenail does not succeed or if the ingrown toenail is severe, surgical management by a podiatrist is recommended.
-The initial surgical approach is typically a partial avulsion of the nail plate known as a wedge resection or a complete removal of the toenail.
+The initial surgical approach is typically a partial avulsion of the nail plate, known as a wedge resection, or a complete removal of the toenail.
 If the ingrown toenail recurs despite this treatment, destruction of the germinal matrix with phenol is recommended.
 As an alternative, one may use 10% sodium hydroxide which is less toxic or trichloroacetic acid which may give faster healing time.
-Antibiotics are not needed if surgery is performed.
+Antibiotics typically are not needed when surgery is performed.